 - U.S. Customs and Border Protection, DC – 2019: 184,000 images including photos of people’s faces and license plates were compromised as part of an attack on a federal subcontractor at a single land border entry point which remained unnamed.

-As we have seen, the records affected are high, too.
-With the average number of records breached being 71,534, this is a vast increase in the figures we have seen over the last four years.
-IBM’s 2022 report on the cost of data breaches suggests the figures involved in each breached report are at an all-time high of $164.
-Based on the reports we’ve found so far, this equates to a cost of more than $469.2 million in breached records for 2022 from January to October alone.
+IBM’s 2023 report on the cost of data breaches suggests the figures involved in each breached report are at an all-time high of $165.
+Based on the reports we’ve found so far, this equates to a cost of nearly $3.7 billion in breached records for 2023 from January to mid-November alone.
+This is the first time figures have exceeded $1 billion since 2018.

 Methodology

 Furthermore, there may be some instances where the breach occurred in a previous year but wasn’t brought to the attention of the authorities until later on.
-And not every breach comes with a figure for the number of reports affected (this may be unknown or may be below the threshold imposed by the state).
-BlueLeaks was logged as one breach due to the wide range of entities (of which there is no exact figure) being affected.
-It was also logged as “US” as it cannot be pinpointed to a specific state.
+Not every breach comes with a figure for the number of reports affected.
+It may be unknown or may be below the threshold imposed by the state.
+BlueLeaks was logged as one breach due to the wide range of entities affected (for which there is no exact figure).
+It was also logged as “US” because we cannot pinpoint it to a specific state.

 Figures for previous years may have changed since our last study due to updated reports with exact breach dates.